South Korea Bucket List – the complete list of things worth doing

 Hidden Garden Seoul Autumn

-As soon as autumn comes, South Korea puts on different types of beautiful clothes.
+As soon as autumn comes, South Korea puts on different beautiful clothes.
 Sure, spring in Seoul is amazing, but visiting the city during fall is as charming.

-If you love nature and don’t mind the exercise, there are plenty of hiking trails in the city or close by.
-Bukhansan National Park offers plenty of hikes fit for any experience level.
+If you love nature and don’t mind the exercise, there are plenty of hiking trails in the city or nearby.
+Bukhansan National Park offers hikes that are fit for any experience level.

 Most guides about South Korea will tell you about “the only temple by the sea” set in Busan.
 However, Haedong Yonggungsa Temple is not the only one of its kind.

-Sure, if you are in Busan you should head over and visit it, but the Naksansa Temple (낙산사) is closer to Seoul.
-Yangyang area is also nice to explore, less touristic, and a great mix of mountains and ocean.
+Sure, if you are in Busan, you should visit it, but the Naksansa Temple (낙산사) is closer to Seoul.
+Yangyang area is also lovely to explore, less touristic, and a great mix of mountains and ocean.

 Cycle from one cafe to the other below the cherry trees in Chuncheon